 The personal safety lessons teach children and youth basic skills that help keep them safe from dangerous or abusive situations either in person or online.
 Young people are taught to check with a trusted adult first, say no when confronted with an uncomfortable situation and are encouraged to share concerns with a trusted adult.

-Parents, educators and others can find out more about key messages children and youth receive in each personal safety program, by viewing a Summary of Key Concepts – All Approved Curricula.
+Parents, educators and others can find out more about key messages children and youth receive in each personal safety program by contacting the Safe Environment Coordinator at your parish or school.

 The personal safety lessons teach sound safety messages within the context of faith formation programs in parishes and Catholic schools.
 You can see how Principles of Child Protection Catechesis align with Scripture and Catholic teaching.